darrencjh8/utility-splitter/README.md

 # Known issues

+- History page not sorted by month
+- Update App manifest icon to allow for more white spaces
 - Full page reload spinner when sync happens
+- Manually backfill history for the past 12 months

 # Future Improvements
+- Use a better icon
 - PUT API to add data into overrideBills
 - Warning for any sorts of bills that are added after a november bill are fully processed, by checking BillStatus Sheet
+- On initial load, only load a maximum of 10 years, while periodic sync only sync the current month, unless a manual sync is triggered
+- Track payment status from housemate, how much is owed
+- Automatically tracks payment when a housemate makes a payment
+    - track by bill + rent, or bill, rent separately from housemate name
+    - across different banks paynow email template, UOB DBS and OCBC
+- Automatically sends reminder email when a housemate did not pay
+- Regex management, read the mail regex from Sheet instead of hardcoding

 ## Prerequisites